How to buy your own Bullitt-replica Ford Mustang!

 From the Classifieds

-This particular Mustang has enjoyed a recent rotisserie restoration, with less than 50 miles having been covered since work was completed.
+This particular Mustang has enjoyed a recent rotisserie restoration, with minimal mileage having been covered since work was completed.
 There’s power disc brakes all round, alongside Borgeson power steering and performance sway bars front and rear, not to mention brand new suspension.
 Under the bonnet loiters a freshly built 289ci engine with roller rockers, prepared for those tyre smoking specials.

-The interior, although ghastly to the originality brigade, is all new, with air conditioning and all that's needed to create a Bullitt Mustang.
+The interior, although ghastly to the originality brigade, is all new, featuring all that's needed to create a Bullitt Mustang.
 Just to finish it off, the pony on steroids rides with American classic wheels.

 The paintwork is period correct for 1968, as is the wooden steering wheel – which wasn’t standard and was added by Ford for stunt work.
 You’ll be hard pressed to find any corrosion or paintwork blemishes, making this a Bullitt replica destined to fool even the most die-hard Mustang enthusiast.